Magendanz/EdhesiveAggregator/README.md

 # EdhesiveAggregator
-Consolidate quizzes and assignments from Edhesive AP CS a course
+Consolidate quizzes and assignments from Edhesive AP CS A course

 Usage: EdhesiveAggregator <file.csv>